-Assignments and projects are due at the very beginning of class as scheduled.
+Assignments and projects are due at the very beginning of class as scheduled or submitted via SAFEASSIGN prior it times out.
 NO LATE work will be accepted.
 Written work must be word processed/typed on standard size 8 1/2" by 11" paper in black ink.
 All names must be typed on assignments to be accepted.
 Please plan accordingly for all your assignment due dates.
-No assignments can be written within an email but in Word or PDF documents.
+No assignments can be written within an email.
+Should one be requested, please submit in Word or PDF documents.